OpenOLAT/OpenOLAT/README.md

 * Check that you are using maven 3.8 or higher (mvn -V)
 * Check that you have the git plugin installed in eclipse
 * Check that you have git installed
-* Check that you have Java 11 installed
+* Check that you have Java 17 installed
-* Check that you have Tomcat 9.0 installed
+* Check that you have Tomcat 10.0 or 10.1 installed

 #### 1. In Eclipse